Boban Marjanović: Professional career

-Hemofarm (2006–2010)
+Early career

 Marjanović joined Hemofarm's first team, playing in the Adriatic League, in the second half of the 2005–06 season.
-He played there until January 2007 when he was loaned to the Serbian League team Swisslion Takovo.
-After half a season there, he returned to Hemofarm.
+He played there until January 2007 when he moved to the Serbian League team Swisslion Takovo on loan.
+After half seasons there, Marjanović returned to Hemofarm.
 His teammates included Stefan Marković and Milan Mačvan, with whom he had played on the Serbian junior national team.

-CSKA Moscow (2010–2011)

-In the summer of 2010, Marjanović signed a three-year contract with CSKA Moscow, on the insistence of Duško Vujošević.

-Žalgiris (2011)

-After Vujošević was fired, Marjanović lost his place in CSKA's first team.
-On December 31, 2010, he was loaned to Žalgiris, until the end of the 2010–11 season.
+In summer 2010, Marjanović signed a three-year contract with CSKA Moscow, on the insistence of Duško Vujošević.
+After Vujošević was sacked, Marjanović lost his place in CSKA's first team.
+On December 31, 2010, he moved to Žalgiris on loan until the end of the 2010–11 season.

-Nizhny Novgorod (2011–2012)

 In July 2011, Marjanović signed for Nizhny Novgorod, staying there for half a season.

-Radnički Kragujevac (2012)
+Return to Serbia

 In January 2012, Marjanović returned to Serbia and signed for Radnički Kragujevac on loan for the rest of the 2011–12 season.

-Mega Vizura (2012–2013)

-In July 2012, Marjanović signed a contract with Serbian team Mega Vizura for the 2012–13 season.
+The same year in July, Marjanović signed a contract with Serbian team Mega Vizura for the 2012–13 season.
 He was named the MVP of the Serbian League.